What are the day to day operations of this route?

 What type of vehicle do I need?

 The current owner services this route using a 2000 Izuzu NPR HD truck that is included in the purchase.
 Estimated value is $9,500.
 Common delivery vehicles used for this type of business are box trucks or trailers.
-When considering an additional truck purchase, Routes For Sale recommends MAG Trucks.
+If you are considering purchasing, leasing or financing a vehicle you can review additional information here.

 What is the Gross vs the Net income?